wryfi/burl/README.rst

 to create a brief URL pointing to any other URL.
 When the brief URL is requested from ``burl``, it returns a redirect to the original URL.

+There is a minimal restful API implemented with django rest framework.
+The current version can be found at ``/api/v1`` or you can view the swagger interface at ``/api/v1/swagger``.
+Note that you will need to authenticate to view the relevant api endpoints.
+Session and token based authentication are enabled by default.

 ``burl`` uses `hashids <https://hashids.org/>`_ for automatically generated brief URLs.
 Each auto-generated BURL is created using a random salt and a random number passed into the hashids library.
 This value is then stored in the